Some of our current international students share their tops tips for travelling to the UK and York for university.

 - Paperwork: Prepare and manage your visa along with other additional requirements (for example health certificate, TB Certificate).
 Make sure you have collected all important documents during your study.

-- Packing: Pack effectively your clothes, books, or other personal stuff in the luggage.
+- Packing: Take care when packing your clothes, books, or other personal stuff.
 You do not have to bring a lot of daily essentials like toothpaste or soap.
 The weather and climate between your home country and England might be different.

 - Accommodation: Make sure you have already secured your accommodation in York, especially if you are interested in living off campus.